YSavir/gabb/Readme.md

 Clone the repo.
 ## Usage
 ### Starting
-Run problem_solving.rb, then follow instructions.
+Run gabb.rb, then follow instructions.

-### Activity Log
+### Sessions
-Whenever starting a bugfixing session, a folder is created in the `output` folder.
-In this folder is a `log.txt` file, which tracks the bugs and your solutions.
-Whenever you fix a bug, a copy of the fixed file will be saved to this folder.
+Whenever starting a bugfixing session, a folder is created in the `sessions` folder.
+This folder will include:
+* Any exercises a student works on.
+* A log with completed exercises and the student's explanation of how s/he completed the exercise.

 ## To Do
-* Improve this horrible code
 * More bug fixing activities.
 * Failing to fix a problem should provide the student with a random tip.
+* Sessions should track completed exercises.
+* Sessions should be loadable.
+* Students should be warned before overriding any files.